-SMBus specification does not limit the bus capacitance unlike the I^2C specification.
-Instead the specification limits pull-down current to 350 μ A. Both the SDA and SCL lines are bidirectional lines, connected to a positive supply voltage via a pull-up resistor.
+The SMBus consists of two wires, serial data (SDA), and serial clock (SCL), which carry information between the devices connected to the bus.
+There are two optional wires, SMBSUS# and SMBALERT# as described in the SMBus specification, which are not included in this implementation of the SMBus controller, but can easily be added by the user.
+The SMBus specification does not limit the bus capacitance unlike the $I^2C$ specification.
+Instead the specification limits pull-down current to 350 $\mu A$ .
+Both the SDA and SCL lines are bidirectional lines, connected to a positive supply voltage via a pull-up resistor.
 When the bus is free, both lines are High.
 The output stages of devices connected to the bus must have an open-drain or open-collector in order to perform the wired-AND function.